openforis/sepal-doc/docs/source/cli/ofgt.rst

     cd ~
 - The exercise is divided into two step: first we prepare the input signature text file which is need for textitoft-kmeans, then we will run the classification tool itself:
 1. Creation of input signature text file
-- We want to generate a grid of points over our image landsat t1.tif using oft-gengrid.bash with user-defined spacing in x and y direc- tions, in this case 5000 x 5000 m distance between the points in X and Y directions.
-The output file gengrid.txt contains information on the created grid: ID x y oft−gengrid.bash landsat t1.tif 5000 5000 gengrid.txt head gengrid . txt 1 730785 −2456134 2 730785 −2451134 3 730785 −2446134
+- We want to generate a grid of points over our image :code:`landsat_t1.tif` using oft-gengrid.bash with user-defined spacing in x and y direc- tions, in this case 5000 x 5000 m distance between the points in X and Y directions.
+The output file gengrid.txt contains information on the created grid: ID x y oft−gengrid.bash landsat_t1.tif 5000 5000 gengrid.txt head gengrid . txt 1 730785 −2456134 2 730785 −2451134 3 730785 −2446134
  4 730785 −2441134 5 730785 −2436134